Particular/docs.particular.net/nservicebus/gateway/index.md

 snippet:SendToSites

 `SendToSite` accepts a list of sites to send the messages to.
 Each site can be configured with a different transport mechanism.
-Currently the supported channels are HTTP/HTTPS but the gateway can be extended with a custom implementations.

 On the receiving side is another gateway listening on the input channel and forwarding the incoming message to the target endpoint.
 The image below shows the physical parts involved:

 ![](gateway-headquarter-to-site-a.png "Physical view")

 A gateway runs inside each host process.
-The gateway gets its input from a regular MSMQ queue and forwards the message over the desired channel (HTTP in this case) to the receiving gateway.
+The gateway gets its input from a regular MSMQ queue and forwards the message over the desired channel to the receiving gateway.
 The receiving side de-duplicates the message (ensures it is not a duplicated message, i.e., a message that was already sent) and forwards it to the main input queue of its local endpoint.
 The gateway has the following features:

 - Automatic retries
 - De-duplication of messages